The University of British Columbia

 • A minimum of 12 credits of Science Education courses at the 500 level is required for the MEd degree.

-Approved electives may be taken at other universities, subject to the terms of the Western Deans’ Agreement.
-WCDA Form and Graduate Exchange Agreement (McGill University, University of Toronto and University of Montréal).
+Approved electives may be taken at other universities subject to the terms of the Western Deans’ Agreement and Graduate Exchange Agreement (McGill University, University of Toronto and University of Montréal).

 There are a wide variety of on-campus (UBC-Vancouver or Okanagan) and online courses which are acceptable as electives and vary in their offerings from year to year.
 See the full PDCE course offerings.